FOR AGES 3 YEARS TO 18 YEARS

 The Columbidae family to which the Key West Quail-Dove belongs is the sole family in the Columbiformes order.
 Also, the Columbidae family consists of a total of 344 species of doves and pigeons.

 The males and females of the Key West Quail-Dove species look very similar with subtle differences.
 The females are on average slightly smaller than the males.
 The female's upper parts are duller than the male's.
-The iridescence on the female's neck, crown, and back are less noticeable than a male's.
+The iridescence on the female's neck, crown, and back is less noticeable than a male's.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other birds including Inca dove facts or diamond dove facts.